Aaron98990/ways-of-the-game/goalkeeper.md

 > - The two teams must wear colours that distinguish them from each other and the match officials
 > - Each goalkeeper must wear colours that are distinguishable from the other players and the match officials
-> - If the two goalkeepers’ shirts are the same colour and neither has another shirt, the referee allows the match to be played
+> - If the two goalkeepers’ shirts are the same colour and neither has another shirt, the referee allows the match to be played _Law 4.3 Colours_
-> - Law 4

 ## Boxing out the goalkeeper